-(i) maintain a fair and equitable balance of reasonable fees and charges among regulated entities;103
+(i) maintain a fair and equitable balance of reasonable fees and charges among regulated entities;108

-101 See Exhibit 3, "Chart 10 - Historical and Projected Revenue without Rate Card Model Compared to Historical and Pro Forma Expenses."
+106 See Exhibit 3(a), "Chart 10 - Historical and Projected Revenue without Rate Card Model Compared to Historical and Pro Forma Expenses."

-102 The Municipal advisory firm professional fee was raised three times since inception in Fiscal Year 2014 (Fiscal Year 2018, Fiscal Year 2020, and Fiscal Year 2021).
+107 The Municipal advisory firm professional fee was raised three times since inception in Fiscal Year 2014 (Fiscal Year 2018, Fiscal Year 2020, and Fiscal Year 2021).

+$[\]frac{108}{87}$ and 88.

-$[\]frac{103}{87}$ and $\frac{103}{88}$ See discussion supra under "Statutory Basis for the Rate Card Amendments" near notes contributed to the excess reserves in recent years, the Board believes it is reasonable and appropriate to adopt a new approach to reduce the variability over time in fee assessments and mitigate the impact of market volatility over time by adjusting for budget surpluses or shortfalls annually, therefore providing a better mechanism for effectively managing fee rates and reserve levels.107 In the recent past, higher-than-expected new issue and secondary market volumes
+- (ii) better mitigate fee assessment volatility based on Market Activity Fees,109 which has contributed to the growth of the MSRB's excess reserves;110 and - (iii) ensure a prudent long-term approach to organizational funding that addresses projected structural operating deficits under the current fee structure in near-term fiscal years.111 contributed to the excess reserves in recent years, the Board believes it is reasonable and appropriate to adopt a new approach to reduce the variability over time in fee assessments and mitigate the impact of market volatility over time by adjusting for budget surpluses or shortfalls annually, therefore providing a better mechanism for effectively managing fee rates and reserve levels.112 In the recent past, higher-than-expected new issue and secondary market volumes